Surkov leaks: Contents

-The document leak was a Microsoft Outlook data file (.PST) that included 2,337 emails from the inbox of Surkov's prm_surkova@gov.ru.
-The released material covers a period from September 2013 to November 2014.
-The email address appears to have been an office account run by Surkov's aides, including "Masha" and "Yevgenia".
+The document leak was a Microsoft Outlook data file (.PST) that included 2,337 emails from the governmental inbox with email ID "prm_surkova" dated from September 2013 to November 2014.
+The email address appeared to be an office account run by Surkov's aides, including "Masha" and "Yevgenia".
 Among the documents were scans of Surkov's and his family's passports.
 While the vast majority of the emails comprise routine briefings and schedules, a small handful are of geopolitical significance or potentially incriminating.
 These emails illustrate Russian plans to politically destabilize Ukraine and the coordination of affairs with major opposition leaders in separatist east Ukraine.

 An email sent to Surkov and others on 14 June 2014 by Denis Pushilin, the former Chairman of the People's Council of the Donetsk People's Republic, contains a document listing casualties that occurred from 26 May to 6 June 2014.
 The list of casualties includes a row for an unnamed soldier listed as "VDV Pskovsky" ("ВДВ Псковский"), a designation for a deployment of Russian Airborne Troops (VDV) from the city of Pskov.
 Paratroopers based in Pskov were thought to be among the first of Russia's covert casualties in Ukraine in 2014.
 The Pskov-based 76th Guards Air Assault Division was awarded the Order of Suvorov by Putin for unspecified tasks in August 2014.

 An email sent to Surkov from a Russian government account on 18 June 2014 detailed the practicalities of Russia absorbing a portion of Ukraine.
 An email attachment included a briefing paper titled "On the Risks of an Economic Blockade of the LNR and DNR".
 The paper noted that 30% of the Donbas electrical supply comes from power plants in Zaporizhzhya.
 The document includes suggestions to supplement electrical supply in Donbas with power from the Rostov Nuclear Power Plant in Russia.
 The document's author also suggested increasing iron ore shipments and connecting Donbas to the Voronezh Oblast electricity grid.

 One of the emails to Surkov from Konstantin Malofeev contained a list of recommended candidates for positions in the separatist government prior to their appointments.

 The documents also included a spreadsheet containing the budget for a newspaper in Donetsk.

 On 25 August 2014, a Russian official forwarded an email to Surkov from Russian Reporter editor Vitaly Leybin.
 The email bore the title "corrections in the text" and concerned a letter to the Ukrainian government from the "public representatives of the Donbas."
 A nearly identical article, purportedly from citizens living in Ukraine, appeared in Russian Reporter days later with only minor changes.
 Within the week, the letter had appeared on Russia Today and other Russian websites.

 One of the documents included in the leak was a 22-page outline of "a plan to support nationalist and separatist politicians and to encourage early parliamentary elections in Ukraine, all with the aim of undermining the government in [Kyiv]."